Ajinkya-Kardile/emi-calculator/src/posts/emi-calculations-guide.md

 authorImage: "/images/blog/author-1.png"
 authorBio: "With over 10 years of experience in financial planning, our expert has helped thousands navigate complex loan scenarios."
 tags: ["finance", "loans", "calculators"]
-readingTime: "8 min"
 ---

-# The Complete Guide to EMI Calculations

 ## Introduction to EMI